 Several legal cases linked to alleged infringement of SEPs by mobile companies have ushered in important decisions made by courts in regards to them, specifically Article 7 (Prohibition Decision) and Article 9 (Commitment Decision) decided by the European Commission in the Samsung and Motorola cases of 29 April 2014.

-Within PatSnap we provide disclosed SEP data from major Standards Organization including European Telecommunications Standards Institute (ETSI), American National Standards Institute (ANSI), European Committee for Standardization (CEN), International Electrotechnical Commission (IEC), Institute of Electrical and Electronics Engineers (IEEE) and International Organization for Standardization (ISO).
+Within PatSnap we provide disclosed SEP data from major Standards Organization including, International Telecommunications Union (ITU), European Telecommunications Standards Institute (ETSI), American National Standards Institute (ANSI), European Committee for Standardization (CEN), International Electrotechnical Commission (IEC), Institute of Electrical and Electronics Engineers (IEEE) and International Organization for Standardization (ISO).
 In total, we currently have 46297 standards and 192859 patents.